☎ Call Today Free Consult

 Agreement Type Description Examples

-– A conversation about drug trade details. – Direct statements or actions to plan the crime.
+Explicit Agreement Direct discussion and planning of the crime, with clear and intentional actions. - A conversation about drug trade details. - Direct statements or actions to plan the crime.

-– Purchasing drugs. – Meeting in secret locations. – Taking steps to facilitate the drug deal.
+Implicit Agreement Subtle, inferred from actions and circumstances, even if no explicit agreement is made. - Purchasing drugs. - Meeting in secret locations. - Taking steps to facilitate the drug deal.

 Legal Implications of Conspiracy Agreements